 Create a System Restore Point using PowerShell

-The system restore option is available in Windows 11, but it is disabled by default.
+In Windows 11, the system restore option is present but deactivated by default.
 Users with administrative privileges can also use PowerShell to create restore points.

 Choose the Windows search button, type PowerShell, and then choose Run as administrator.

 Checkpoint-Computer -Description "RestorePoint1" -RestorePointType "MODIFY_SETTINGS"

 When you press the Enter key, the

 Checkpoint-Computer cmdlet creates a new restore point.
 Let’s take a look at what the command line arguments do:

 Description - specifies a name for your restore point.
 RestorePointType - Specifies the type of restore point.

 You can change the Restore Point description to whatever you want to name the restore point.

 Please bear in mind that Checkpoint-Computer cannot create more than one restore point per day in Windows 11.
 If you attempt to create a new restore point before the 24-hour period has expired, Windows PowerShell displays the following error: